Broncos' Chubb 'surprised' to learn of torn ACL | Devdiscourse

 Chubb, who has yet to decide on his plans for surgery, told reporters the injury happened exactly seven years to the day after he tore the same ACL in high school.
 The 23-year-old added that despite "crying my eyes out" over Monday's diagnosis, he's viewing the injury as a positive.
 "I'm happy this actually happened to me," Chubb said, "because I feel like in life I was getting a little too complacent.
 With 12 sacks as a rookie, it's kind of hard to keep that same grind.
 So I'm really happy that this happened to me because it's a humbling experience and it's going to get me back to the same guy that was hungry."

-The team reportedly worked out three linebackers on Tuesday and signed Jerry Attaochu, according to Attaochu's agency.
+The team signed outside linebacker Jerry Attaochu to take Chubb's place on the roster, after working out three linebackers Tuesday.
 Attaochu, 26, was a second-round pick by the Chargers in 2014 who has 12 career sacks, with six coming in 2015.
 He spent 2018 with the New York Jets, collecting two sacks in 11 games as a reserve.

+The Broncos also claimed offensive tackle Calvin Anderson off waivers from the New York Jets, waiving inside linebacker Keishawn Bierria to make space on the roster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)